okeeffed/developer-notes/manual/Kubernetes/EKS-Deploy-Stateful-EFS-App.md

 After adding, feel free to add a name tag but then accept the other defaults.

 Ensure you take note of the `DNS name` and `File System ID`.

+To be able to enable the EFS, we need to install `amazon-efs-utils` onto each of the worker nodes.

+Example being `ssh -i .ssh/path/to/key.pem ec2-user@REDACTED "sudo yum install -y amazon-efs-utils`.